 We want to know: Have you ever had a Chiang Mai massage?
 What do you think is the best massage in the World?
 Give us all your tips and advice in the comments below!

-Need Advice On Other Top Experiences In Thailand?
-Read our complete guides to Bangkok (including the Bangkok On Nut Neighborhood), Best Phuket Restaurants, and the amazing Thai Islands of Koh Chang, Koh Lanta, and other great Thai Beaches!
+Need Advice On Other Top Experiences in Thailand?
+Read our complete Bangkok Itinerary (including the Bangkok On Nut Neighborhood), guide to the Best Phuket Restaurants, and the amazing Thai Islands of Koh Chang, Koh Lanta, along with other Great Thai Beaches!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.